Plumsail/actions/source/flow/how-tos/sharepoint/read-csv-and-update-sharepoint-list.rst

-How to read a CSV file and update SharePoint list in Power Automate
+How to read a CSV file and add an item to SharePoint list in Power Automate
 ===================================================================

-In this article, we'll demonstrate how to read CSV files in Power Automate (Microsoft Flow) using `Parse CSV action <https://plumsail.com/docs/actions/v1.x/flow/actions/sharepoint-processing.html#parse-csv>`_ action from Plumsail Documents connector.
+In this article, we'll demonstrate how to read CSV files in Power Automate (Microsoft Flow) using `Parse CSV action <https://plumsail.com/docs/actions/v1.x/flow/actions/sharepoint-processing.html#parse-csv>`_ from Plumsail Documents connector.

 Let's say we have a SharePoint list 'Employees' and we need to add information there from a CSV file.